 - Open your device’s Settings menu.

-- Scroll down and select the entry with the title Security or Lock screen and security.
+- Scroll down and tap the entry with the title Security or Lock screen and security.

 - Press OK on the popup.

-One of the undisputed highlights of the Pixel’s new software is the Pixel Launcher, a home screen (technically) exclusive to the Pixel and Pixel XL.
+One of the undisputed highlights of the Pixel 2’s new software is the Pixel Launcher, a home screen (technically) exclusive to Pixel devices.
 It’s cut from the same cloth as Google’s previous home screen app, the Google Now Launcher, in that it retains Android’s iconic app drawer, folders, and app shortcuts.
-But improvements and additions abound: There’s a new search icon and voice shortcut, plus a dynamic widget that reflects the current date and weather.
-There’s a new wallpaper picker, too, and a Google Calendar icon that matches the day’s date.
+But improvements and additions abound.

 Here’s how to install the Pixel Launcher:

-- Once both have finished downloading, use the file explorer you downloaded earlier to navigate to your device’s download folder and install the apps in question.
+- Once it has finished downloading, use the file explorer you installed earlier to navigate to your device’s download folder and install the app.

-- After both finish installing, tap your device’s home screen.
+- After it finishes installing, tap your device’s home screen.
 You’ll see an option to select the Pixel Launcher; tap it.